Farming is intrinsic to the Hampshire, Franklin, Worcester district.

 I firmly believe “No farms, No food.”
 It’s as simple (and as profound) as that.
 When farms and farmers thrive, everyone thrives.

-Please take a moment to look at the farm-related bills I have filed and co-sponsored this session, which appear in the tabs below.
+Please take a moment to look at the farm-related bills I have filed this session.

 You can also view all bills I’ve co-sponsored this session here.

 SD.385, An Act encouraging the donation of food to persons in need

 COVID-19 has caused food insecurity levels to spike in a region where food insecurity was already high.
 Unfortunately, around 900,000 tons of food ends up in landfills every year in Massachusetts.
 My bill facilitates the donation of food by extending liability protection in existing law to allow for direct donations of food from individuals or organizations, and allows for a tax credit of up to $2,000 for the donation of food to non-profit organizations.

 SD.1036, An Act promoting equity in agriculture